Consumer medicine information

 Mounjaro can be injected at any time of the day, with or without meals.

-Inject tirzepatide subcutaneously in the abdomen, thigh or upper arm.
+Inject tirzepatide subcutaneously in the abdomen or thigh.

 It is recommended to rotate injection sites with each dose.